The indictment of Mayor Adams for corruption is an historic opportunity to reboot open government in New York City

 Good afternoon from Washington, where many eyes remain turned northwards to New York City and an expanding corruption scandal.
 I'd planned to write about something else, but this is too important to me as a New Yorker, American, and good government advocate to let flow by without comment.

 For the first time in American history, a sitting Mayor of New York has been charged with public corruption by federal prosecutors, as detailed in a sprawling indictment unsealed this morning.
-The investigation began back in 2021, when prosecutors allege Adams began conspiring with the Turkish government to receive illegal foreign campaign contributions in exchange for abusing entrusted power for his personal benefit.
+The investigation began back in 2021, when prosecutors alleged Adams began conspiring with the Turkish government to receive illegal foreign campaign contributions in exchange for abusing entrusted power for his personal benefit.
 In a word, public corruption.

-Mayor Eric Adams has remained defiant last night and today, after being charged with bribery, fraud, and soliciting campaign donations, amid growing calls to resign – including from yours truly, for what little good it will do.
+Mayor Eric Adams has remained defiant last night and today after being charged with bribery, fraud, and soliciting campaign donations, amid growing calls to resign – including from yours truly, for what little good it will do.

 The parallels to the indictment and conviction of former Senator Robert Menendez for corruption earlier this year are obvious and notable, with respect to a foreign government – in this case Turkey, in that case Egypt – influencing an elected official.
 As with that case, accountability for corruption will help rebuild trust in American democracy and the rule of law.